Last modified: April 1, 2021

 "PBL" means "Powered by Looker" and is used to describe the use of the Services for External Business Purposes.

-"Prices" means the then-current applicable prices for the Services agreed to by Looker and Customer in an Order Form or amendment to this Agreement.
+"Prices" means the then-current applicable prices for the Services agreed to by Google and Customer in an Order Form or amendment to this Agreement.
 Prices do not include Taxes.

 "PSO Services" means advisory and consulting services described in the PSO Addendum.
 PSO Services do not include Jumpstart Enablement Services.

 "Scope of Use" means Customer's specific use case for the Services as defined in an Order Form, which may include limitations on Customer's use for Internal Business Purposes and/or External Business Purposes.